jade-pang/MATH2121/README.md

 ## MATH2121 Tutorial Page

-### This page has been moved to https://jade-pang.github.io/teaching/2121/
+### This page had been moved to https://jade-pang.github.io/teaching/2121/